My shopping cart

-But it can be really unfair.. when you are expected to behave and set a example, when you have to wait for both of your brothers to be helped before mum can help you, when you have to spend the car trip replacing dummies and holding the hand of your tired baby brother to stop the crying even though your tired too.
-When mum is feeding your baby brother and sitting next to the middle brother at bedtime and you have to just wave goodnight through the door and lay in bed waiting for her quietly.. only to fall asleep before she finally makes it in there to kiss you goodnight.
+But it can be really unfair when you are expected to behave and set a example.
+When you have to wait for both of your brothers to be helped before mum can help you.
+When you have to spend the car trip replacing dummies and holding the hand of your tired baby brother to stop the crying even though you're tired too.
+When mum is feeding your baby brother and sitting next to the middle brother at bedtime and you have to just wave goodnight through the door and lay in bed waiting for her quietly, only to fall asleep before she finally makes it in there to kiss you goodnight.

-To almost be expected to have grown up almost overnight when the baby arrives and busy parents all of a sudden have to split their time amongst you both.
+To be expected to have grown up, almost overnight, when the baby arrives, and busy parents all of a sudden have to split their time amongst you both.
 Then as you get used to that, there’s another baby and your one-on-one time gets split into thirds.